 This photo of

-believed to show the Grounds family at Hoe Hall.
-The
+Hoe Hall is believed to show the Grounds family at Hoe

-family moved from the Hall at some time between 1872
+Hall.
+The family moved from the Hall at some time

-describes the front: 'Early c19 façade of grey brick
+the front as 'Early c19 façade of grey brick with

 mention of the back part of the house with its